 The maximum range of a RADAR system depends in large part on the average power of its transmitter and the physical size of its antenna.
-This is also called the power-aperture product.
+This is also called the poweraperture product.
 The antenna itself remains a challenge for autonomous vehicles and a lot is invested in various antenna developments.
 The invention described here can be used with a type of antenna including antennas based and made out of meta-materials.
-In fact, the synergy between a meta-material antenna and this invention would result in a very high performing radar sensor.
+In fact, the synergy between a metamaterial antenna and this invention would result in a very high performing radar sensor.

-20 Receiver Noise:
+Receiver Noise:

-The sensitivity of a RADAR receiver is determined by the unavoidable noise that appears at its input.
+The sensitivity of a RADAR receiver is determined by the One of the techniques uses reflectivity of humans using an unavoidable noise that appears at its input.
 At microwave RADAR frequencies, the noise that limits detectability is usually generated by the receiver itself (i.e., by the random motion of electrons at the input of the receiver) rather than by external noise that enters the receiver via the antenna.
 Target Size: